 To be qualified for this program, you must show that your substance abuse issue started as a result of the military and did not occur before it.
 Evidence that can help support this is testimony from people who know you, medical experts, and psychiatrists who can argue that you did not show signs of a substance abuser until after you joined the military.

 If accepted, the judge overseeing your case will decide which program you can enter into, which may vary between a locally based program or one that is overseen by the Department of Defense or the Department of Veterans Affairs.
 The goal of this program will be to treat you for a substance abuse issue and, if you complete it, your charges will be dropped.
-However, you may still face administrative penalties with the Department of Motor Vehicles (DMV), such as a license suspension, but with the aid of jD LAW, we may be able to have your license reinstated.
+However, you may still face administrative penalties with the Department of Motor Vehicles (DMV), such as a license suspension, but with the aid of jD Law Criminal Defense Attorneys, we may be able to have your license reinstated.

 - You were illegally pulled over